top of page

 Reimagining and Amplifying Mathematics Participation, Understanding, and Practices

-Reimagining and Amplifying Mathematics Participation, Understanding, and Practices (RAMPUP) is a three-week summer bridge course for rising ninth graders that is undergoing a rigorous experimental trial in Summer 2024.
+Reimagining and Amplifying Mathematics Participation, Understanding, and Practices (RAMPUP) is a three-week summer bridge course for rising ninth graders that underwent a rigorous experimental trial in Summer 2024.

 RAMPUP seeks to engage English Learners, alongside all of their classmates, in exploring cross-cutting concepts that span the domains of high school mathematics: algebra, geometry, and statistics.